-Business partnerships that have a ‘sleeping’ partner are partnerships where the investor partner has invested money into the company but offers no support or direction on how the company is run.
-Therefore sleeping partners main and only concern is making money from the business investment.
+Business partnerships that have a sleeping partner are partnerships where the investor partner has invested money into the company but offers no support or direction on how the company is run.
+Therefore, the main concern for sleeping partners is making money from the business investment.
 For entrepreneurs this form of partnership obviously has many benefits as the way the company is run remains in control of the entrepreneur, however the downside for the investor at least is that they can still be liable for losses that the company runs up.

-Limited Companies are perhaps a better way for entrepreneurs and investors to work together as ownership of the company and division of profits can be allocated in different ways and any loses that a limited company creates belongs to the company and not the owners.
-Limited Liability Partnerships (LLP) is another but somewhat complex way to construct a business partnership, however these should also be considered when going into business with another individual as this form of partnership arrangement has been constructed specifically with outside investors in mind.
+In Ireland, companies are perhaps a better way for entrepreneurs and investors to work together as ownership of the company and division of profits can be allocated in different ways.
+Any losses that a company creates belongs to the company and not the owners.
+Partnerships are another but somewhat complex way to construct a business partnership, however these should also be considered when going into business with another individual as this form of partnership arrangement has been constructed specifically with outside investors in mind.

 If you’re an Irish entrepreneur looking to find a business partner, then the Irish Investment Network is your first port of call.
 Not only can you find a large selection of investors who are looking to invest in Irish businesses, you can also find a long term business partner willing to invest in your business and help you see it grow and expand.